Fixing your decking boards to the joist… different methods explained.

 Dimensions of a timber decking board with side fixed system

-Timber decking of all species, hard or softwood timber included, will want to expand when wet and cold, contract and shrink when hot and dry, most importantly cup and twist when transitioning between these conditions.
+Timber decking of all species, hard or softwood timber included, will want to expand when wet and cold.
+They’ll contract and shrink when hot and dry, most importantly cup and twist when transitioning between these conditions.

 Considering conventional timber decking sizing, it is becoming increasingly apparent that with these 21mm x 145mm and wider width boards cupping can be an issue and with the incorrect span twisting can also be an issue.
 NB when your timber deck has warped, twisted or cupped you need to replace these boards as they will seldom move back or be moved back by other mechanical means without leaving the deck looking unsightly…

 Solid hardwood timber decking of special cross-section with a smooth surface and rounded-off lateral edges to facilitate underfoot comfort, even barefoot.
-The absence of superficial fixture holes minimizes the risk of splinters and fissures forming which could potentially be hazardous to users.
+The absence of superficial fixture holes minimizes the risk of splinters. this also helps stop fissures from forming which could potentially be hazardous to users.

 Dimensions of a timber decking board with traditional screw fixing

 Timber decking that is traditionally fixed is still the most common fixing method used when constructing a timber deck.
 The emphasis on quality screw selection is vital to ensuring the longevity of the installation.
-The dimension of the screw and screw type is also very important.
-Common issue are screws of diameter that is too thin or that the screw is simply not long enough.
+The dimension of the screw and screw-type is also very important.
+The common issue is screws of diameter that is too thin or that the screw is simply not long enough.

 Timber dimension Screw dimension